nickbhat/ova-scratch/README.md

 the other one, because it separately calculates perplexity for each region of the antibody sequences.
 Rather than logging a single perplexity, it logs seven.

 ## Sharp edges

+Light Chain is not fully implemented because light chain model weights are not provided in `calculate_ab_perplexities.py`.
+Just follow the pattern for heavy chains to set this up.

 ESM-1b perplexity calculations are very slow.
 To calculate ESM-1b perplexities on 373 antibody sequences (for 7 regions) will likely take more than 1-4 hours.